tiepdotme/reangdeba.xyz/misc/me.markdown

 Even before that, I spent the first 16 years of my life living in a small state known as [Tripura](https://en.wikipedia.org/wiki/Tripura), in the North Eastern part of India (look it up!).
 Yes, I've chased chickens as a kid.
 I've mostly lived outside of Tripura ever since.
 I am Indian despite my appearance.^ If you compliment me with "your English is very good", you will get the response "thanks; so is yours."

+> "you give and give till they pull everything out of you and leave you empty."<br> - Rupi Kaur

 **Here are some other things of interest, in no particular:**
 <br>
 \* You'll (almost) always find me in black jeans and solid black t-shirt.
 There is no particular reason for it, I just like it.
 When I really feel like switching, I switch to blue t-shirt and black jeans. 👘